 FUE hair transplant surgery has gained in popularity over the last decade.
-Unlike the classic technique, FUT (or Follicular Unit Transplantation), grafts are extracted and implanted one at a time, and no strip of skin is removed to harvest the grafts, FUE extracts the grafts directly from the scalp.
-As a consequence, FUE does not leave any visible scarring and ensures natural-looking results.
+Unlike the classic technique, FUT (or Follicular Unit Transplantation), in which a strip of skin is removed to harvest the grafts, FUE extracts the grafts directly from the scalp.
+As a consequence, FUE does not leave such visible scarring and ensures natural-looking results.

 During an FUE hair transplant, the surgeon manually extracts each follicle one at a time and places them into a storage solution.
 Once extraction is complete, the surgeon will open the canals using microblades.
 These are the holes or slits where the grafts are implanted.

 Grafts are then taken out of the solution and implanted into the recipient area.

-First results are visible after 6 months, while you can expect full hair regrowth around 12 months after the procedure.
+First results are visible after 6 months, while you can expect full hair regrowth around 12 to 18 months after the procedure.

 DHI stands for Direct Hair Implantation.
 This is a relatively new procedure and just like FUE, it leaves no visible scars and results look natural.
 While the graft extraction process is similar to FUE, there are a few differences worth noting.

 For the first step, hair follicles are extracted one by one using a specific tool with a diameter of 1mm or less.
 The hair follicles are then loaded into an implanter tool, also known as a Choi Implanter Pen, and implanted directly into the recipient area.
 With DHI, the creation of the canals and implantation happen simultaneously.

-Recovery time is similar to FUE and full results are visible 12 months after the procedure.
+Recovery time is similar to FUE and full results are visible 12 to 18 months after the procedure.